CCTC Accreditation 2022

 Interns complete the Intern Support Log and submit it to the Teacher Internship Program the last week of every semester.

-• The Memorandum of Understanding (MOU) must be signed by the district and the intern candidate before the candidate can apply for their internship credential through the CCTC.
+- The Memorandum of Understanding (MOU) [MOU (Fresno State & Kremen School section, number 6) and link updated in response to first review.] must be signed by the district and the intern candidate before the candidate can apply for their internship credential through the CCTC.

 (6) Assignment and Authorization.
 To receive program approval, the participating institution authorizes the candidates in an internship program to assume the functions that are authorized by the regular standard credential.
 Reference: Education Code Section 44454.
 The institution stipulates that the interns' services meet the instructional or service needs of the participating district(s).
 Reference: Education Code Section 44458.

-• The MOU must be signed by the district and the intern candidate before the candidate can apply for their internship credential through the CCTC.
+- The MOU [MOU (Teacher in Preparation section, number 2) and link updated in response to first review.] must be signed by the district and the intern candidate before the candidate can apply for their internship credential through the CCTC.

 (7) Participating Districts.
 Participating districts are public school districts or county offices of education.
 Submissions for approval must identify the specific districts involved and the specific credential(s) involved.
 Reference: Education Code Sections 44321 and 44452.